-Individuals granted asylum by the asylum office will receive a new asylee I-94 card with the asylum office decision.
-Individuals granted asylum by the immigration court will need to request a new I-94 card from USCIS.
-To obtain a new asylee I-94 card, the asylee should make an InfoPass appointment through USCIS at www.uscis.gov.
-She should attend the appointment with the original decision of the immigration judge or the decision of the asylum office, another id, and two passport-style photographs.
-If you as pro bono counsel assist with this process, the asylee will still need to attend the USCIS appointment with you as USCIS may need to fingerprint her.
+Once the appointment is obtained, your client should attend the appointment with the original decision of the immigration judge, another id, and two passport-style photographs.
+If you, as pro bono counsel, assist with this process, the asylee will still need to attend the USCIS appointment with you as USCIS may need to fingerprint him or her.